 Coming to a Theater (or a Local Cultural Center) Near You

-Over the past 12 months, the visual arts have increasingly been a vehicle for spreading pro-Kremlin propaganda in a society that is deeply tied to culture.
+Over the past 12 months, the visual arts have increasingly become a vehicle for spreading pro-Kremlin propaganda in a society that is deeply tied to culture.

 Manufacturing Controversy

 In recent years, Russia’s covert interference efforts in Italy have taken the form of cyberattacks on financial and government institutions and websites, illicit financing of political parties, disinformation on social media platforms, and espionage.
-However, to penetrate Italian culture, Moscow has tapped into networks of organizations and figures in Italian society with which it has meticulously cultivated relations over time.
+However, to penetrate Italian culture, Moscow has meticulously cultivated relations over time with networks of organizations and figures in Italian society with which it has meticulously cultivated relations over time.
 Some of the groups behind the cultural events mentioned above are ostensibly dedicated to Italian-Russian cultural relations but in effect serve as willing vectors for pro-Kremlin narratives to spread across Italy.

 The selection of venues was equally calibrated to spark controversy.
-For instance, hosting some events in civic halls, which receive public funding, prompted Italian civil society—including the Ukrainian community in Italy—as well as the Ukrainian government to call on mayors to revoke these groups’ permission to use the venues.
+For instance, the fact that some events were held in halls that receive public funding prompted Italian civil society—including the Ukrainian community in Italy—as well as the Ukrainian government to call on mayors to revoke these groups’ usage permits.
 To defend their decisions to hold or cancel the events, some mayors invoked arguments about freedom of speech or national security.

-Evidently, these actions were carefully designed to increase the weaponization value for Russia.
+Evidently, these actions were carefully designed to increase the weaponization value pf the films for Russia.
 First, opting for visual products that are easily consumable enlarged the share of the Italian public that was directly or indirectly exposed to pro-Kremlin falsehoods.
-Packaging them as alternative facts worthy of being in the public domain, Russian state-affiliated actors could use these visual products to undermine faith in objective reality, a central aim of Russian influence operations.
-But by also making sure that every aspect of these events sparked controversy, these actors could use the backlash to maximize their efforts’ visibility and reach.
+Packaging them as alternative facts worthy of being in the public domain, Russian state-affiliated actors could use them to undermine faith in objective reality, a central aim of Russian influence operations.
+But by also making sure that every aspect of these events sparked controversy, these actors were able to use the backlash to maximize their efforts’ visibility and reach.
 And where there were reactions, as clearly intended, these were employed as fodder for arguments around freedom of speech.
-Framing the debates as such could have resonated within Italian society, parts of which have shown heightened aversion to government restrictions and sensitivity to censorship accusations after COVID-19 lockdowns and emergency measures—a fact on which Russia was too eager to capitalize.
+Framing the debates as such could have resonated within Italian society, parts of which have shown heightened aversion to government restrictions and sensitivity to censorship accusations after COVID-19 lockdowns and emergency measures.
+Russia was only too eager to capitalize on this fact.

 All Roads Lead to Rome